larycoder/internship/docs/report.md

 Triggers are Actors that are used to cause an event to occur when they are interacted with by some other object in the level.
 We use this method to make some actions like door opening/closing or toggle on/off the light.
 There are 3 different type of triggers in Unreal Engine 4: Box Trigger, Capsule Trigger and Sphere Trigger.
 The method behinds these technique is quite the same, differing only in the shape of the area that player/object interact with as the name of each trigger types.
 When you are using trigger, you will notice that there are several different types of *events* that trigger can active.
 But the most common one is that using triggers with a collision in the previous section such as hitting, overlapping, etc...

-In this project, i will use *Box trigger* and *Overlap*  most of the time thus it is the default and common one.
+In this project, i use *Box trigger* and *Overlap*  most of the time thus it is the default and common one.
 For an overlap to occur, both Actors need to enable Generate Overlap Events.
 For instance, to make the door open or close, I will create a collision component for the door then in the blueprint get a reference to the doors collision and connect it to a "set simulate physics" node with the activation box checked.
 I use the same method with toggle the light when player is entering the room.